minch-yoda/DownTheMoon/README.md

 - replaces illegal symbols with their full-width counterparts: 	：＊？＂＜＞｜
 - all of the above works in DTM OneClick mode via the most recent filter used (as expected)

-You can run this extension in Pale Moon, Waterfox *Classic*, Basilisk, Firefox ESR 52.x & Firefox Developer Edition 56.x. _Live_ version of Waterfox kinda supports XUL, but not  XPCOM, so of no use for us.
-SeaMonkey needs some fixes, so maybe [later].
+You can run this extension in Pale Moon, Waterfox *Classic*, Basilisk, Firefox ESR 52.x & Firefox Developer Edition 56.x.
+Relevant version of Waterfox doesn't support XPCOM, so won't work.
+SeaMonkey needs some fixes, so maybe later.
-(Note that WebArchive's search results pages might not work in those Firefox versions though, that's a reoccuring issue with some of the webarchive's libraries, sometimes one of the components breaks the show for the older browsers)

 Installation
 ==================
 Pale Moon, Waterfox Classic, Basilisk
 -------------------

-Simply install .xpi from releases section of this page.
+Simply download and install .xpi file from `releases` section of this page.
+As with any other extension these methods should work:
+- right click .xpi file and choose `open with` -> [your browser]
+- drag and drop .xpi file into a browser window
+- at the `about:addons` page click ⚙️ -> `install from file`

 Firefox ESR 52.x, Firefox Developer Edition 56.x
 -------------------

 Open `about:config`, find `xpinstall.signatures.required` and switch it to `false`.
-Now you can download the .xpi from `releases` section and install it.
+Now you can install an .xpi file using one of the aforementioned methods.

 Firefox 56.x
 -------------------